Logo

 Possible Causes:

-• Faulty Power Supply – A tripped breaker, faulty outlet, or loose power cord can prevent the washer from turning on.
+• Power supply issues: A tripped breaker, defective wall outlet, or an unplugged power cord may prevent the washer from powering on.

 2. Kenmore Washer Won’t Drain